Call Me by Your Name (film)

 Development began in 2007 when producers Peter Spears and Howard Rosenman optioned the rights to Aciman's novel.
-Ivory had been chosen to co-direct with Guadagnino, but stepped down in 2016.
-Guadagnino had joined the project as a location scout, and eventually became sole director and co-producer.
-Call Me by Your Name was financed by several international companies, and its principal photography took place mainly in the city and comune of Crema, Lombardy, between May and June 2016.
+Ivory was chosen to co-direct with Guadagnino, but stepped down in 2016.
+Guadagnino joined the project as a location scout and eventually became sole director and co-producer.
+Call Me by Your Name was financed by several international companies, and its principal photography took place mainly in the city and comune of Crema, Lombardy, in May and June 2016.
 Cinematographer Sayombhu Mukdeeprom used 35 mm film, as opposed to employing digital cinematography.
 The filmmakers spent weeks decorating Villa Albergoni, one of the main shooting locations.
-Guadagnino curated the film's soundtrack, which features two original songs by American singer-songwriter Sufjan Stevens.
+Guadagnino curated the film's soundtrack, which features three original songs by American singer-songwriter Sufjan Stevens.

-Sony Pictures Classics acquired distribution rights to Call Me by Your Name before its premiere at the 2017 Sundance Film Festival on January 22, 2017.
+Sony Pictures Classics acquired worldwide distribution rights to Call Me by Your Name before its premiere at the 2017 Sundance Film Festival on January 22, 2017.
 The film began a limited release in the United States on November 24, 2017, and went on general release on January 19, 2018.
 It received widespread critical acclaim, particularly for Ivory's screenplay, Guadagnino's direction, Mukdeeprom's cinematography, and the performances of Chalamet, Hammer, and Stuhlbarg.
 The film garnered a number of accolades, including many for its screenplay, direction, acting, and music.
-It received four nominations at the 90th Academy Awards, including Best Picture and Best Actor for 22-year-old Chalamet (the third-youngest nominee in the category), and winning for Best Adapted Screenplay.
+It received four nominations at the 90th Academy Awards, including Best Picture and Best Actor for 22-year-old Chalamet (the third-youngest nominee in the category), and won Best Adapted Screenplay, making Ivory the oldest winner of a competitive Academy Award in any category.
 The screenplay also won at the 23rd Critics' Choice Awards, 71st British Academy Film Awards, and the 70th Writers Guild of America Awards.
+Call Me by Your Name is now considered one of the best films of the 21st century.